lucasvoncorvin/ASC-ODE/docs/example_mechsystems.md

 ---

-# 3. Implementation + Installation

-Here we should write how to install everything needed to run the models!

-# 3. The Extended State Vector

-For $N$ masses and $C$ constraints the sizes are:

-- positions: $3Nx3N$
-- velocities: $3Nx3N$
-- accelerations: $3Nx3N$
-- multipliers: $CxC$

-Thus the state stored in the solver is: x[0 : dN] → mass positions x[dN : dN + C] → constraint multipliers λ

-`getState` and `setState` convert this automatically.

----

-# 4. Time Integration: The Generalized α-Method
+# 3. Time Integration: The Generalized α-Method

-This chapter should be used to explain the numerical method as well as the exact calculated derivative we used.
+In this chapter we introduce the numerical method used to solve the system of equations.

 Large spring networks are stiff → explicit methods blow up.